maoberlehner/markus-oberlehner-net/content/blog/working-with-functional-vue-components.md

   <hr class="c-hr">
 </div>

-## Passing classes to functional components
+## Passing classes and styles to functional components

-Because Vue.js applies a special logic to the `class` attribute, it is not part of `data.attrs`, but instead you can access classes via `data.class` and `data.staticClass`.
+Because Vue.js applies a special logic to the `class` and `style` attributes, they are not part of `data.attrs`, but instead you can access classes and styles via `data.class` / `data.staticClass` and `data.style` / `data.staticStyle`.

 ```html
 <!-- Goes into `data.class` -->